-Voice over actors enliven the learning content, make it sound more natural, and help get to the point quicker and not miss anything important.
+Voice-over actors enliven the learning content, make it sound more natural, and help get to the point more quickly and not miss anything important.
 With the help of an audio narration, you can also offload slides by translating part of the text into audio format.

-According to Voices.com, a professional freelance marketplace, the minimum budget for a 5-minute finished audio is $100.
+According to Voices.com, a professional freelance marketplace, the minimum budget for a 5-minute audio is $100.
 An hour of audio will cost $1000 or more.
 You can save money by reading the text yourself and processing it with an audio editor like the one built into iSpring Suite.
-You should also select proper voice over equipment that allows you easily create the best audio experience for your users.
+You should also select proper voice-over equipment that allows you to easily create the best audio experience for your users.

 Video — from $150